Should I stay or should I go?

 That’s what some independent pharmacies end up asking themselves when it comes to their software system.
 They may have been satisfied at first, but it gets to a point where they realize their software vendor is no longer a good fit.
-So how can you make sure you don’t end up in the same situation?
+With a bad software system set in place, pharmacies can lose valuable, time, money and resources.

 This means that they have a high number of new pharmacies converting to their system as well as a very low number of pharmacies leaving their software for another vendor, which could indicate they are overall successful in keeping their customers satisfied.

 In order to identify customer retention patterns among independent pharmacy vendors, we can look at the results of a Direct Opinions survey of almost 2000 community pharmacies in the United States.

 PioneerRx Pharmacy Software has the greatest net gain of customers, as a result of having the highest amount of independent pharmacies converting to their system in contrast to a low amount of pharmacies who left.

 The results of this survey help give a better understanding of the competitive market between independent pharmacy software vendors.
 It analyzes the competitive switching that occurs as a result of pharmacies leaving their vendor to find a new one, usually in search of a better solution.

 There are multiple factors that can influence the decision to convert software systems, however, so it is always a good idea to look at the full picture when conducting your own research.

 To discover more insights about the market and read other results from the full Direct Opinions survey, visit our Evaluating the Best Pharmacy Software page.